 Cristiano Ronaldo

-Headline wearer of the Nike Mercurial, he has regular special editions for big tournaments & achievements and wears the Dream Speed editions too
+Original headline wearer of the Nike Mercurial, he would have regular special editions for big tournaments & achievements and wore the Dream Speed editions too, in recent times he has been taking a step back from being the face of Mercurial.

 Kylian Mbappe

-Virgil Van Djik, Jadon Sancho, Frenkie De Jong, Kevin De Bruyne, Harry Kane, Jack Grealish, Phil Foden, Marcus Rashford, Bruno Fernandes, Robert Lewandowski are amongst the other professional names wearing Nike boots.
+Virgil Van Djik, Jadon Sancho, Frenkie De Jong, Kevin De Bruyne, Phil Foden, Marcus Rashford, Bruno Fernandes, Robert Lewandowski are amongst the other professional names wearing Nike boots.

 What is difference between Nike; Elite, Pro, Academy & Club?